Covenant Christian School (Panama City, Florida): Robotics club

 Covenant has a prestigious robotics club in the FLL, with teams that have advanced to the state competition all the years that they have competed.
 Due to the size of the club, Covenant competes with four teams: The Knights, The Vikings, The Crusaders, and the Spartans.
 Many regional competitions are hosted at the school, with students coming from all over the Florida Panhandle to compete.
+However as of 2023 there is no longer a Robotics Club.

 Sports

 Covenant is a participant in the Bay County Private Schools' "Extreme Sports" Program. where kids from 1st through 5th grade participate in basketball, soccer, and flag football.
 High school students participate in the FHSAA sports league as a member of a public school team.